ledpup/ClimateExplorer/README.md

 # AcornSatAnalyser
 Tool to calculate average temperatures from BOM ACORN-SAT data.

 ## Glossary
 - ACORN-SAT: Australian Climate Observations Reference Network – Surface Air Temperature
 - RAIA: Remote Australian Islands and Antarctica
+- NIWA: New Zealand's National Institute of Water and Atmospheric Research

 ## Technical
 - Built in Visual Studio 2022 Community Edition
 - C#, .NET 6
 - Blazor (using Blazorise components)
-- There are 4 projects:
+- There are five projects:
   - Analyser: take daily data (raw and adjusted) and average it into
   - WebApi: gets the data for the website to use
   - Visualiser: displays the data to the user.
 Primarily it's a line graph